802.11ac Upgrade Documentation

 Note: iFixit has great photos and guides on how to work on MacBook Pros: https://www.ifixit.com/Device/MacBook_Pro.

-Step 1: Remove the bottom lid.
+Step 1: Shut down the computer and remove the bottom lid.

 Step 2: Unplug the battery and disconnect the antennas and flat flex cable from the original AirPort card.
 To disconnect the flat flex cable from the AirPort card, you will need to peel back the black EMI tape that covers the top of the connector.
 Discard the EMI tape, as it's not needed.
 Be very careful!
 The antenna and flat flex connectors are fragile; it is best to use a blunt plastic 'spudger' tool to unplug these connectors.